NerdyHuman/Shiba-Sprint/README.md

 # Shiba Runner 🐕

-A simple endless runner game made in Godot where you play as a Shiba dog!
+🚧 **Work in Progress** 🚧

-Jump over obstacles and try to survive as long as you can.
+Shiba Runner is a small endless runner game I’m building in Godot.

-## How to Play
+The idea is simple: you play as a Shiba dog running endlessly, jumping over obstacles, and surviving as long as you can.

-- **Space / Up Arrow** → Jump
+## Why I’m Making This
-- **Down Arrow** → Crouch (if added)
+I’m building this game to:

-## Requirements
+- Learn and practice Godot game development
-- Godot Engine 4.x
+- Explore game design and pixel art

-## Run the Game
+- Eventually release a fun, polished little project

-1. Clone or download this project.
+## Current Status
-2. Open it in Godot.
+- Still in early development
-3. Press **Play ▶** to start the game.
+- Basic mechanics are being tested

-## Credits
+- Sprites and animations are not final

-Made with ❤️ using Godot Engine.
+Stay tuned for updates! 🐕💨